GS Ramchand… captain of the Indian team that led India to its first-ever Test win over Australia

 Opening bowling with Dattu Phadkar Ramchand picked up 3 for 20 in an exhibition of tight, wicket-to-wicket bowling; after India managed to obtain a 140-run lead Ramchand bowled well again, picking up 2 for 43 – but eventually India ran out of time.

 Ramchand, however, had done enough to earn a place in the West Indies tour that followed.
-Vijay Hazare decided to promote him to three in the first Test at Queen’s Park Oval after Mankad got out early; Ramchand did not disappoint, adding 94 with Madhav Apte and eventually scoring 61 — his first Test fifty.
+Vijay Hazare decided to promote him to No. 3 in the first Test at Queen’s Park Oval after Mankad got out early; Ramchand did not disappoint, adding 94 with Madhav Apte and eventually scoring 61 — his first Test fifty.

 He made an encore in the third Test at the same ground after Apte got out early, adding 81 with Pankaj Roy and scoring a blazing 62 in the partnership with 11 boundaries.
 Lester King bowled really fast on the jute matting wickets at Trinidad, but Ramchand was equal to the challenge.

 The dull drawn Test series in Pakistan in 1954-55 did little to generate interest, but it established for the first time at the highest level the ability of Ramchand the bowler.
-After the first four Tests were drawn Ramchand brought the last Test at Karachi into life, dismissing Pakistan for 162.
+After the first 4 Tests were drawn Ramchand brought the last Test at Karachi into life, dismissing Pakistan for 162.
 He picked up 6 for 49 — his only five-for in Test cricket.
 Of Indians only Kapil Dev has better figures on Pakistan soil.

 The maiden hundred came a season later after New Zealand had acquired a lead of 204 at Calcutta.
 India’s 1-0 lead was at stake when Ramchand walked out to bat at 287 for 4 on the fourth evening.
 What followed was mayhem: in a display of exuberant batting Ramchand scored an unbeaten 106 out of 151 during his stay at the wicket when Umrigar declared (and almost won the Test as New Zealand finished with 75 for 6).